Thomas C. Chatmon Jr., Executive Director

 Responsible for maintaining, monitoring, and creating content for all DDB social media channels including Facebook, Twitter, Instagram, Pinterest, and LinkedIn.
 Develops and executes new social media opportunities that raise awareness for downtown Orlando.
 Supports digital projects including website updates and email campaigns.

 Victoria Stepherson, Events Specialist

 Considered by her peers as an events guru, Victoria is responsible for handling event sponsorship deliverables as well as logistical support for events hosted and attended by the Downtown Development Board including What’s Up Downtown, Downtown for the Holidays, and more.
 She also manages the events page and weekly events newsletter.

-Kimberley oversees incentive programs for downtown Orlando businesses.
+Michael oversees incentive programs for downtown Orlando businesses.
 He also tracks, analyzes, and reports on market trends and major downtown developments.
-Kimberley works closely with the Assistant Director and takes on various special projects.
+Michael works closely with the Assistant Director and takes on various special projects.

 Hunter McFerrin, Economic Development Coordinator